Let's look at the pros and cons of using nylon strings versus steel strings to play fingerstyle guitar.

 Steel strings will chew away at your natural fingernails, especially if you play often or aggressively.
 Nylon strings will wear down your nails much less than steel strings.

 Some guitar players use artificial nails, or simply play steel string guitars with no nails at all to avoid nail breakage.
+This involves an extra step of applying the fake nails and then further shaping them for guitar playing.

 Pro: Easier To Play Special Fingerstyle Techniques